 Meet the experts

-has invited three property experts to advise our house hunters - and readers - on how to find your first home and what to watch out for in an overheated housing market.
+The Herald has invited three property experts to advise our house hunters - and readers - on how to find your first home and what to watch out for in an overheated housing market.

 Shamubeel Eaqub is an independent economist and has a strong interest in affordable housing issues.
 His book Generation Rent: Rethinking New Zealand's Priorities, last year argued that rising prices were locking a generation of New Zealanders out of home ownership, with potentially disastrous consequences for society and the economy.
 A former principal economist at NZIER, he is a regular media commentator on a wide range of subjects.

 Andrea Rush is national spokeswoman for Quotable Value New Zealand (QV), a state-owned enterprise that supplies property valuations on a commercial basis.
 She appears regularly in the media on the state of the property market, advising buyers and sellers on the latest trends.